awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Serverless v1.21.0](https://serverless.com/blog/serverless-v1.21.0/) - Announcement blog post for Serverless Framework v1.21.0.
 - [Bitnami Partners with Serverless.com on Kubernetes-Native Functions as a Service offering](http://www.prweb.com/releases/2017/08/prweb14639837.htm) - Press release about the Kubeless provider integration for the Serverless Framework.
 - [Serverless Framework Gains Kubernetes-Native Support](https://www.sdxcentral.com/articles/news/serverless-kubeless-framework-gains-kubernetes-native-support/2017/08/) - Post about the recent Kubeless provider integration into the Serverless Framework.
+- [JeffConf Milan 2017 - Final announcements](https://serverless.zone/jeffconf-milan-2017-announcing-final-location-date-speakers-and-agenda-17a8141d5743) - Final location, date, speakers, and agenda announcements for JeffConf Milan 2017.
+- [Exploring AWS Lambda deployment limits](https://hackernoon.com/exploring-the-aws-lambda-deployment-limits-9a8384b0bec3) - How to beat the AWS Lambda deployment limits.
+- [StackPointCloud partners with Bitnami for serverless computing](https://www.geekwire.com/2017/seattles-stackpointcloud-partners-bitnami-serverless-computing-top-kubernetes/) - Post about the partnership between Seattle’s StackPointCloud and Bitnami to do serverless computing on top of Kubernetes.
+- [Hot to run serverless functions at half the cost](https://serverless.com/blog/running-multi-cloud-functions-at-spot-instance-prices/) - Announcement post about the Spotinst Functions provider integration for the Serverless Framework.
+- [Unified logging for serverelss functions](https://fly.io/articles/unified-logging/) - How to unify the logging process for serverless functions.
+- [Using Ansible for deploying serverless applications](https://opensource.com/article/17/8/ansible-serverless-applications) - How to use Ansible and the Serverless Framework to deploy serverless applications.
+- [OpenFaaS presentes to CNCF serverless workgroup](https://blog.alexellis.io/openfaas-cncf-workgroup/) - Post about the presentation OpenFaaS gave at the CNCF serverless workgroup meeting.

 ## Screencasts